mike9251/karpathy.github.io/_posts/2019-11-11-c-plus-plus-stl.markdown

 Search: O(n).
 Random access: No.
 Provides efficient function - splice O(1).
 Traversing is slow comparing to vectors or deques.
-Because of more frequent cache-misses.
+Because of more frequent cache-misses (data is not contiguous).

 4.`Forward list` is a linked list.